Used Mazda 6 2003-2008 review

-Handling and Performance: Mazda 6 handles better than most mid-size cars.
+Handling and Performance: As we already mentioned, the Mazda 6 handles very well thanks to its sporty suspension.
 The ride is smooth and quiet, yet you still have excellent road feel.
-Steering is precise and responsive.
-Mazda 6 is one of those cars that will be comfortable on a long highway trip.
-The one thing that could be better is the turning radius (38.7 ft. curb to curb).
+Steering is precise and responsive, with a well-defined center position.
+Mazda 6 is one of those cars that is very comfortable on long highway trips.
+The one thing that could be better is the turning radius, which is quite large: 38.7 ft. curb to curb.

 Safety: Mazda 6 has disc brakes on all four wheels.
 Antilock brakes (ABS) were optional in early models, standard from 2005.
 Traction control, side airbags, side curtain airbags are standard from 2007.
 In the NHTSA frontal crash tests, the 2003-2008 Mazda 6 got five stars for both the driver and the front passenger.
 In the side-impact crash tests, the 2003-2006 Mazda 6 without side airbags received three stars for the front and four stars for the rear passenger protection.
 The 2006-2008 model with side airbags was given four stars for both the front and the rear.

-Pros: Sleek styling, sporty interior, excellent handling, comfortable ride, comes as sedan, sporty hatchback or wagon, available Bose audio system, affordable price.
+Pros: Sporty styling, sharp interior, excellent handling, comfortable ride, comes as sedan, sporty hatchback or wagon, available Bose audio system, affordable price, available with a manual transmission.

-Cons: Fuel economy, turning radius, oil leaks in V6, poor crash test scores without side airbags.
+Cons: Fuel economy, turning radius, poor crash test scores without side airbags

 What to look for when buying a used Mazda 6: When checking a used Mazda 6, test the air conditioner, see if the center display works.
 We noticed that in some high-mileage models parts of the center display don't work.
 Check under the hood; a burnt oil smell in a V6 is a sign of oil leaks.
 Check the engine oil level, low oil level may indicate that the engine consumes oil, which is something to avoid in a used car.
 During the test drive, watch out for a humming noise that may indicate a bad wheel bearing, which is fairly common in these cars.
 Pay attention to how the automatic transmission shifts between gears.
 If there is a jolt or delay, avoid the car.
+Read our illustrated used car checklist for more tips on what to look for.
 Have the car properly inspected by an independent mechanic before buying.

 You might also be interested: